Goh Young-jun

-Goh Young-jun (born 9 July 2001) is a South Korean professional footballer who plays as an attacking midfielder or a winger for Ekstraklasa club Górnik Zabrze.
+Goh Young-jun (born 9 July 2001) is a South Korean professional footballer who plays as an attacking midfielder or a winger for K League 1 club Gangwon FC, on loan from Górnik Zabrze.

 Club career

 Partizan

 On 23 January 2024, Serbian SuperLiga club Partizan announced that Goh had signed on a three-and-a-half-year deal for an undisclosed fee.
 Goh made his debut in a convincing triumph against IMT (5–2) and crowned it with a goal in the 90th minute.
 On 9 March 2024, in the 172nd Eternal derby, Partizan and Red Star drew 2–2.
 Goh started the counterattack for his team's second goal when he did a nutmeg on Guélor Kanga then cut into the opponent's half and passed the ball to Ghayas Zahid who assisted Aldo Kalulu for the goal.

 Górnik Zabrze

 On 18 June 2025, Goh moved to Polish Ekstraklasa club Górnik Zabrze for an undisclosed fee, signing a three-year contract.